 Serena Inn: Our full report

-The Serena Inn in Stone Town is part of the internationally renowned Serena chain, which has hotels all over East Africa.
-The buildings which make up the Serena Inn were once used as the residence for a Chinese doctor but it has been a hotel for the past 12 years and has all of the facilities you would expect of an international-style chain – including a choice of restaurants, a swimming pool, shop and coffee shop.
-It even has a conference centre for those who are in Stone Town on business.
+The Serena Inn in Stone Town is part of the internationally renowned Serena chain, which has hotels all over ......
+East Africa.
+The buildings which make up the Serena Inn were once used as the residence for a Chinese doctor but it has been a hotel for the since the 1990s and has all the facilities you would expect of an international-style chain – including a choice of restaurants, a swimming pool, shop and coffee shop.
+It even has a conference centre.

-The Serena Inn is a lovely hotel which has been carefully restored from two historic buildings – the end result is a smart and high-quality hotel.
-The Serena also has a fantastic spot right on the beach (though this is a town beach, so not really one for sun-bathing and swimming), with a view across the ocean.
+The Serena Inn is a fine old hotel that has been carefully restored from two historic buildings – the end result is a reasonably smart and relatively high-quality hotel.
+The Serena also has a fantastic spot right on the beach (though this is a town beach, so not really one for sun-bathing and swimming), with a view across the sea towards the Tanzanian mainland.
 The swimming pool sits in the centre of the Serena, with the hotel's main areas and bedrooms circling around it in a 'U' shaped formation.
-There is also a small games room for the children to enjoy and a conference centre for those on business in Stone Town.
+There is also a small games room for children and a conference centre for those on business in Stone Town.

 There are several places to eat and drink here: the Masahani Bar looks out over the beach.
 Inside, the bar has polished red-tiled floors, a dark wooden bar and a few antiques dotted around.
 There are plenty of low, comfortable lounge chairs where you can sit under fans and have a drink from the well-stocked bar.

 Outside the bar on the terrace, are a number of cushioned wicker chairs around small tables.
 During lunch time people gather here in the shade to grab a quick snack from the bar-menu.
 It is a lovely spot with a very welcome cool sea-breeze and a relaxed air.